-- 14.1 The Tenant may terminate the tenancy at any time by giving 14 days' notice in writing to WAM.
-If a Tenant decides to stop cultivating an allotment part way through a year because they intend to relinquish it, they must notify WAM so that the allotment may be let to a new Tenant without delay. - 14.2 If the tenant gives notice or for any reason is required by WAM to give vacant possession of the Allotment part way through the year, no refund of rent to the tenant will be made.
+14.1 The Tenant may terminate the tenancy at any time by giving 14 days' notice in writing to WAM.
+The tenancy will not terminate until the end of the notice period.
+If a Tenant decides to stop cultivating an allotment part way through a year because they intend to relinquish it, they must notify WAM so that the allotment may be let to a new Tenant without delay.

+14.2 If the tenant gives notice or for any reason is required by WAM to give vacant possession of the Allotment part way through the year, no refund of rent to the tenant will be made.

-15. WAM'S RESPONSIBILIITIES
+15. WAM'S RESPONSIBILITIES